python-streamz/streamz/paper/paper.md

 # Summary

-- This is a small library to manage continuous streams of data, particularly when complex branching and control flow situations arise.
+Streamz is a small library to manage continuous streams of data, particularly when complex branching and control flow situations arise.
-- This provides a framework for streaming data analysis in pure Python with hooks into the Dask task scheduler for automatic parallelization.
-- Streamz is similar to reactive programming systems like RxPY [@RxPy] or big data streaming systems like Apache Flink [@Flink], Apache Beam [@Beam] or Apache Spark Streaming [@Spark].
+The library is similar to reactive programming systems like RxPY [@RxPy] or big data streaming systems like Apache Flink [@Flink], Apache Beam [@Beam] or Apache Spark Streaming [@Spark].
-- This software forms the backbone for data processing at the NSLS-II X-ray powder diffraction and complex materials scattering data analysis pipelines.
+This software forms the backbone for data processing at the NSLS-II X-ray powder diffraction and complex materials scattering data analysis pipelines.

+Streamz is designed specifically to be:
+1. Lightweight: You can import it and go without setting up any infrastructure.
+It can run (in a limited way) on a Dask cluster or on an event loop, but it’s also fully operational in your local Python thread.
+There is no magic in the common case.
+Everything up until time-handling runs with tools that you learn in an introductory programming class.
+1. Small and maintainable: The codebase is currently a few hundred lines.
+It is also, I claim, easy for other people to understand.
+Here is the code for filter:
+1. Composable with Dask: Handling distributed computing is tricky to do well.
+Fortunately this project can offload much of that worry to Dask.
+The dividing line between the two systems is pretty clear and, I think, could lead to a decently powerful and maintainable system if we spend time here.
+1. Low performance overhead: Because this project is so simple it has overheads in the few-microseconds range when in a single process.
+1. Pythonic: All other streaming systems were originally designed for Java/Scala engineers.
+While they have APIs that are clearly well thought through they are sometimes not ideal for Python users or common Python applications.

+## Architecture
+Pipelines are created by combine various operation nodes which listen to each other, perform some operation on the data, and emit the mutated data downstream.
+The basic structure of each node has three components: an init which describes the which upstream nodes the current node listens to, an update which describes what the node does when it receives the data (applies a function, filters the data, combines data, etc.), and an emit which describes how the data is passed to downstream nodes which are listening.

+## Usage
+This library is used at two X-ray beamlines at the NSLS-II.
+SHED and xpdAn at the x-ray powder diffraction beamline and SciStreams at CMS use streamz to process incoming data live.
+In these cases streamz is combined with pieces of the scientific stack (numpy, scipy, and matplotlib among others) to process 2D images to interpretable data.

 # References